ReactiveX/RxSwift/README.md

     pod 'RxCocoa',    '~> 4.0'
 end

-# RxTests and RxBlocking make the most sense in the context of unit/integration tests
+# RxTest and RxBlocking make the most sense in the context of unit/integration tests
 target 'YOUR_TESTING_TARGET' do
     pod 'RxBlocking', '~> 4.0'
     pod 'RxTest',     '~> 4.0'